 The net proceeds from the offering, after deducting the underwriting commissions and other expenses of approximately \$13,200, was approximately \$811,800.
-The Company will use the net proceeds from the offering to fund the Studio City project and the related fees and expenses.
-The net proceeds from the offering have been deposited in a bank account of the Company (the "Escrow Account"), which is restricted for use and was released upon signing of the Studio City Project Facility on January 28, 2013.
-Upon release from the Escrow Account, all the net proceeds was deposited in a bank account of the Company (the "Note Proceeds Account") and will be available for payment of construction and development costs and other project costs of the Studio City project with conditions and sequence for disbursements in accordance with an agreement (the "Note Disbursement and Account Agreement") as described below, except for a portion of net proceeds amounting to \$239,594, which represents the sum of interest expected to accrue on the Studio City Notes through to the 41-month anniversary of their issue date, which was deposited in a bank account of the Company (the "Note Interest Reserve Account"), which is restricted for use to pay future interest payments until the opening date (as defined in the Studio City Project Facility, the "Opening Date") of the Studio City project.
-Concurrent with the submission of the first utilization request under the Studio City Project Facility, an amount equal to the six-month sum of interest due on the Studio City Notes of \$35,063 will be released from the Note Interest Reserve Account and be deposited in a bank account (the "Note Debt Service Reserve Account") of Studio City Company, the borrower under the Studio City Project Facility, and the remaining amount in the Note Interest Reserve Account (less an amount equal to the pro-rated portion of interest due on the next interest payment date) will be released and be deposited in a bank account of Studio City Company (the "Revenue Account").
-The security agent of the Studio City Project Facility will have security over the Note Debt Service Reserve Account and the Revenue Account.
-As of December 31, 2012, all of the net proceeds of Studio City Notes were placed in the Escrow Account.
-The Group classified 12-month sum of interest due on the Studio City Notes of \$70,125 in the Escrow Account as current portion of restricted cash, while the remaining amount in the Escrow Account of \$741,683 was classified as non-current portion of restricted cash on the consolidated balance sheets.
-The Group capitalized the underwriting fee and related issuance costs in relation to the Studio City Notes of \$16,669 as deferred financing cost.
+The Company uses the net proceeds from the offering to fund the Studio City project and the related fees and expenses.
+The net proceeds from the offering was deposited in a bank account of the Company (the "Escrow Account") and was restricted for use, which was subsequently released upon signing of the Studio City Project Facility on January 28, 2013.
+Upon release from the Escrow Account, all the net proceeds were deposited in a bank account of the Company (the "Note Proceeds Account") and are available for payment of construction and development costs and other project costs of the Studio City project with conditions and sequence for disbursements in accordance with an agreement (the "Note Disbursement and Account Agreement") as described below, except for a portion of net proceeds amounting to \$239,594, which represents the sum of interest expected to accrue on the Studio City Notes through to the 41-month anniversary of their issue date, which was deposited in a bank account of the Company (the "Note Interest Reserve Account"), and is restricted for use to pay future interest payments until the opening date (as defined in the Studio City Project Facility, the "Opening Date") of the Studio City project.
+Concurrent with the submission of the first utilization request under the Studio City Project Facility, an amount equal to the six-month sum of interest due on the Studio City Notes of \$35,063 will be released from the Note Interest Reserve Account (the "Note Debt Service Reserve Account") of Studio City Company, the Studio City Borrower, and the remaining amount in the Note Interest Reserve Account (less an amount equal to the pro-rated portion of interest due on the next interest payment date) will be released and be deposited in a bank account of Studio City Company (the "Revenue Account").
+The security agent of the Studio City Project Facility has securit

+During the year ended December 31, 2013, the Company paid Studio City Notes interest expenses amounting to \$71,099 with funds from the Note Interest Reserve Account.
+As of December 31, 2013, net proceeds of Studio City Notes amounted to \$572,206 and \$168,495 were placed in the Note Proceeds Account and Note Interest Reserve Account, respectively.
+The Group classified 12-month sum of interest due on the Studio City Notes of \$70,125 in the Note Interest Reserve Account and the entire balance of \$572,206 in the Note Proceeds Account as current portion of restricted cash, while the remaining amount in the Note Interest Reserve Account of \$98,370 was classified as non-current portion of restricted cash on the consolidated balance sheets.

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS-continued (In thousands of U.S. dollars, except share and per share data)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS - continued (In thousands of U.S. dollars, except share and per share data)

-Studio City Notes-continued
+Studio City Notes - continued